Pose your questions to Dr. Greene and the DrGreene.com Community on

 The acquired form of trichorrhexis nodosa comes in two types: proximal (where the hair breaks close to the scalp) and distal (where the hair breaks farther out).
 Proximal trichorrhexis nodosa is common in people of African descent.
 Those with a genetic predisposition to this have hair that becomes more fragile in response to hair straightening, braiding, tight headwear, or harsh brushing.
 Distal trichorrhexis nodosa is seen mostly in people of European and Asian descent.
 The hair becomes more fragile with prolonged sun exposure, immersion in saltwater, or mechanical trauma.
 Both acquired forms of trichorrhexis nodosa will disappear within about 4 years, if the trauma to the hair shafts is stopped.
 In the meantime, cream rinses and protein conditioners are helpful.

 Trichorrhexis invaginata, also called bamboo hair, is a rare abnormality of the hair in which the hair shaft telescopes in on itself (invaginates) at several points along the shaft.
 Under a microscope, the hair shaft looks like a stalk of bamboo, or a partially-lowered car antenna.
 The problem with the hair is that the outer wall of the shaft is too soft, allowing the distal part to slip back into the proximal part of the shaft.
 This rare disorder is more common in girls than in boys.
-It appears in infancy, and affects all the hairs of the body -- not just those of the scalp.
+It appears in infancy, and affects all the hairs of the body — not just those of the scalp.
 The hair is usually dry, flat, short, sparse, and easily breakable.
 As yet, there is no specific treatment for trichorrhexis invaginata, but in many children it disappears by itself, beginning at about age 6.
+If it is still present when puberty is complete, it will likely be a lifelong problem.